T-bond/secure-webapp-2021/backend/README.md

 Running the web application:

-1. Set your db properties in `src/main/resources/application properties`.
+1. Set your db credentials in `src/main/resources/application.properties`.
 2. Build and start the server on port 8080 using `mvn bootRun`.